When you wake up on a Friday and see that your salary was automatically deposited to your bank account, that’s ACH.

 Those are just some of the ways that tens of millions of Americans use ACH, or the Automated Clearing House Network.
 Whether you know it as Direct Deposit, direct pay or electronic check, ACH is at your service handling everything from Social Security and salaries to mortgage and credit card payments and more.
 Just set it and forget it—no more worrying about getting payments in on time.

-In 2018, the ACH Network processed nearly 23 billion payments, marking the fourth consecutive year in which it added more than 1 billion new payments.
+In 2021, the ACH Network processed more than 29 billion payments, marking the seventh consecutive year in which it added more than 1 billion new payments.
 Those include Direct Deposit via ACH of salaries, dividends and Social Security and other government benefits, and Direct Payment via ACH for bill payments including utilities and mortgages, as well as charitable giving, tuition, subscription services, and person-to-person (P2P) and business-to-business (B2B) payments.
-The total value of these payments exceeded $51.2 trillion.
+The total value of these payments was close to $73 trillion.

 In 1974 people carried dimes to make calls from payphones and copies were made on a mimeograph.
 A lot has changed, and so has Nacha and the ACH Network.
 The network continues to grow and provide greater services to consumers and businesses.